Fraunhofer-AISEC/cpg/.github/ISSUE_TEMPLATE/bugreport-from-cpg-traces.md

 # Stacktrace
 *Stacktrace in case of an Exception*
 # Unexpected behavior
-*When the analysis terminates exception free, but leads to unexpected graphs: Describe the difference between the generated graph and what you would have expected*
+*When the analysis terminates exception free but leads to unexpected graphs: Describe the difference between the generated graph and what you would have expected*
 # Code of interest
 ```
 codeOfInterest
 ```
-# Extensions to the library, e.g. added or changes LanguageFrontends or Passes
+# Extensions to the library, e.g. added or changed LanguageFrontends or Passes
 *changes to or added components*
 # Changes to the configuration
 *configuration print*